andys8/code-review-talk/README.md

 ---

-# Code Review: Try the code
+# Code Review

-Try to **run** the code
-Try to **understand**
-Try to **break it** (QA)!
+## Friendly atmosphere

+Serves the team, is not about letting pass
+Language is important, since it might look negative Code reviews aren't a tool to criticize colleagues Comments should be about the code

 ---

-# Code Review: Friendly atmosphere
+# Code Review

-Specific and actionable feedback
+## Goal: Specific and actionable feedback

-Serves the team, is not about letting pass
-Clear, over communicate.
+**Clear and over-communicate**
 What to do?
 Or "you decide".
-Language is important, be nice to each other.
-(TODO: Friendly atmosphere) Comments should be about the code (Not: I don't like this).
-Language is important, since it might look negative.
-Do not trust, ask questions instead
-PR in PR?
-Or suggestions?
-Check your comments again
-Discussions: But keep small
+Ask questions rather than making statements.
+Enough information so the author can understand the question

 ---

+# Code Review

-# Code Review: Try the code
+## Try the code

-Try the code
+Checkout and **run** the code
+Try to **understand**
-Try to understand
+Try to **break it** (QA)!
-QA!
-Developers should always do QA.
-Break it.

-Tests: Were tests added?
-Do the tests make sense coverage?

-Relation: How important is the code?
-Is it a small improvement or a large feature that could break everything?

-Hard: Consistency, naming, modules/folders
-Beware of "bikeshedding"
-Is the change an opinion and could the author just have a different opinion

 ---

+# Code Review

+## Add comments

+- If you don't understand: Do not trust, ask questions
+- Discussions, but keep them small ⚠️
+- PR in PR or code suggestions? ⚠️
+- Differentiate if code suggestion would be opinionated ⚠️
+- Check your review again

+---

-# Code Review 3: Questions
+# Code Review

+## Questions about change

 - How important is the code that is changed?
 - Do I understand the change?
-- Is there a simpler way to achieve the same goal?
+- Are feature requirements covered?
 - Could the change break something or other teams?
 - What are the edge cases?
 - Could this introduce security issue?
-- Are tests added?
+- Were tests added?

 ---

-# Code Review: Discussion
+# Code Review

-What is working well?
+## Questions about code

+- Is there a simpler way to achieve the same goal?
+- Is documentation missing / needs to be updated?
+- Is the change consistent (naming, modules, libraries)? ⚠️
+- Is the code self-explanatory?
+- Could reorganizing improve readability?

 ---

+# Code Review Discussion

+What is working well for you?

+**End**

+---

-# More Information
+# Sources

 - [Clément Mihailescu](https://www.youtube.com/watch?v=1Ge__2Yx_XQ)
 - [Alex Omeyer](https://dev.to/alexomeyer/code-review-a-comprehensive-checklist-5gnm)